AI Image: Conflicting Lighting Directions (Fix)

 - Provide a 3D render or sample photo with the lighting you want

-• Inpaint with prompt that explicitly states the correct direction
+• Inpaint with a prompt that explicitly states the correct direction

 Prevention

-• Always describe one key light first; use fill / rim words only after
+• Describe one key light first; add fill or rim words only after.

-• Keep a saved “lighting preset” snippet you can paste in for common moods (golden hour, overcast, studio softbox, night neon)
+• Keep a saved “lighting preset” snippet to paste for common moods (golden hour, overcast, studio softbox, night neon).

-• When using a style LoRA, test the LoRA’s default lighting first and write your prompt to match it instead of fight it
+• With a style LoRA, test its default lighting first and write your prompt to match it rather than fight it.

 Tags: #Image generation #Debug #Troubleshooting